About semantic tags

 String

-The gender that is associated with an individual customer record.
+The gender that is associated with a customer.

 Supported values for fields associated with the gender semantic tag include: